Mount Vernon, Washington: Later events and transportation

 The city again grew in the 1910s when it became the southern terminus for the Bellingham & Skagit Railway's interurban railroad line, which would carry passengers as well as freight between Bellingham and Mount Vernon as well as Burlington and Sedro-Woolley.
 The line opened on August 31, 1912, with passenger trips to Bellingham every two hours during the day and freight operating at night.
 Mount Vernon business owners soon began pressuring the railway company, since renamed the Pacific Northwest Traction Company, to extend the rails south to connect with the interurban line in Everett.
 Plagued by a weakening economy, the onset of America's entrance into World War I in 1917, and numerous infrastructure failures that led to line closures for months at a time, extension of the interurban was put off indefinitely.
 The completion of the Pacific Highway between Seattle and Bellingham in 1920 posed a great threat to the still incomplete interurban line.
 After a series of accidents and bridge wash outs, passenger service on the money-losing line was permanently suspended in June 1930.
 In 1969, Interstate 5 was built through downtown, severing it from most of the residential district and opening the farm lands north of the city to urban development, where many of Mount Vernon's downtown businesses moved.

-Notable buildings
+Culture

 The Historic Lincoln Theatre on First Street in downtown Mount Vernon was originally built in 1926 as a vaudeville and silent movie house.
 Through the early 1980s, the Lincoln was a movie theater showing first-run films and now hosts live theatrical performances and concerts while also showcasing classic, as well as contemporary, movies year-round.
 The Lincoln is one of only 98 theaters in the United States that still possesses its original Wurlitzer theatre organ, which is often played prior to a show.

+In addition, the Skagit Symphony resides in the area.

+The city's public library was relocated to a new multi-use community center that opened in September 2024 at a cost of $56 million.
+The Mount Vernon Library Commons includes meeting spaces, a community center with a commercial kitchen, and a three-story parking garage with 275 stalls.
+The garage includes the largest municipally owned electric vehicle charging station in the United States with 76 stalls and several charging lockers for electric bicycles.